openscm/pymagicc/README.md

 On OS X `wine` is available in the Homebrew package manager:

     brew install wine

+It should also be available in other package managers, as well as directly from the [Wine project](https://wiki.winehq.org/Download).

 Note that after the first install the first run of Pymagicc might be slow due to setting up of the `wine` configuration and be accompanied by pop-ups or